-For boater viewing restrictions, call Macy's Marine Hotline at (212) 494-5243.
+For boater viewing instructions, call Macy's marine hotline at (212) 494-5243.

-You are encouraged to find any rooftop with views of the top of the Brooklyn Bridge!
-Check out our list of rooftop bars, many of which you can catch a glimpse of the fireworks.
+You are encouraged to find any rooftop with views of the top of the Brooklyn Bridge.
+Check out a list of rooftop bars, many of... which you can catch a glimpse of the fireworks.
 Or, you spend 4th of July at Brooklyn Grange, a rooftop farm in the Brooklyn Navy Yard (this sells out quickly, call ahead).Continue to 4 of 9 below.

 04 of 09

-4th of July Brooklyn Barbeque!
+4th of July Brooklyn Barbecues

 05 of 09

-July 4 for Kids: Events at Prospect Park
+July 4 for Kids in Prospect Park

-There's nothing like re-enacting something to get the whiff of how it felt to live the original event.
-That's why, for July 4th, there are special children's events offered at Prospect Park, both designed to encourage children to feel like they are part of a meaningful historic celebration.
-This 4th of July, kids can participate in a Declaration of Independence Signing, 2–4 pm.
-Lefferts Historic House ($3 suggested donation).
+There's nothing like re-enacting something to get the feeling of how it felt to live during that time.
+That's why, for July 4th, there are special children's events offered at Prospect Park that are designed to encourage children to feel like they are part of a meaningful historic celebration.
+On the 4th of July, your kids can participate in a mock Declaration of Independence signing at the Lefferts Historic House ($3 suggested donation).
 Lefferts Historic House is located inside Prospect Park near the park’s entrance, at the intersection of Flatbush and Ocean Avenues and Empire Boulevard.
 Afterward, your child can ride the 1912 carousel.Continue to 6 of 9 below.

 06 of 09

-Settled by wealthy bankers and industrialists, Brooklyn Heights is today known for its stately homes, great Manhattan views from the airy Promenade overlooking New York Harbor, and a bevvy of educational institutions.
+Take a walk through historic Pierrepont Place in old Brooklyn Heights and you will see stately homes, great Manhattan views from the airy promenade overlooking New York Harbor, and a bevy of educational institutions.
 It is also home to...
-Brooklyn's municipal government, centered in the historic...
-Borough Hall building.
+Brooklyn's municipal government, centered in the historic Borough Hall building.

 Explore a leafy Victorian neighborhood of fine Brooklyn homes in historic Park Slope south of Prospect Park.
 It comes as a huge surprise to most visitors to discover this neighborhood of large, architecturally significant, and elaborate homes and gardens in a leafy residential neighborhood in Brooklyn.
 For those interested in the notion of "suburbs in the city," a visit to Prospect Park South is a must-see.

-Walking from the iconic Brooklyn Bridge through classic Brooklyn neighborhoods, including the outskirts of famous Park Slope, one can reach the shady Brooklyn Botanic Garden within an hour and twenty minutes (5 miles, 7 kilometres).
+Walk from Manhattan across the iconic Brooklyn Bridge through classic Brooklyn neighborhoods, including the outskirts of Park Slope.
+You can reach the shady Brooklyn Botanic Garden within an hour and twenty minutes (5 miles).
 Explore the Brooklyn Botanic Garden, then visit the adjacent Brooklyn Museum.
-It's perfectly safe, but wear comfy shoes.
-Tourists might wish to bring a map, and make a few detours into Fort Greene, Prospect Park South, Park Slope, or Prospect Park.Continue to 7 of 9 below.
+It's a safe walk, but wear comfy shoes, and bring a map.
+You can choose to make a few detours into Fort Greene, Prospect Park South, Park Slope, or Prospect Park.Continue to 7 of 9 below.

 07 of 09

 Celebrate Brooklyn!
-Concert in Prospect Park
+Festival in Prospect Park

 08 of 09